Breadcrumb

 • old-age pension,

-• bridging pensions,
+• bridging pension,

 • nursing compensatory allowance to pensions,